 “I’m sure that watching TV changed how I think about dramatic rhythm,” says Washburn.

-“I wonder whether characters like Walter White or Tony Soprano—the preponderance of anti-heroes on cable—make theater audiences more accepting of villains,” says playwright Sam Marks.
+“I wonder whether characters like Walter White or Tony Soprano—the preponderance of anti-heroes on cable—make theatre audiences more accepting of villains,” says playwright Sam Marks.
 “There are very few characters in my plays who are just ‘good.’”

 Similarly, Matthew Maher, who plays Homer Simpson (among other characters) in Mr. Burns, sees a golden age of playwriting develop in just the past few years, because “the audiences of today have been trained to appreciate and develop an appetite for original thinking…and this training has come largely by way of the good shows on TV”—shows, not incidentally, by TV writers like Aaron Sorkin and Elizabeth Meriweather, the creator of the sitcom New Girl, who had their start as playwrights.